 "This course gives our students a unique platform to manage over $2 million and develop marketable skills in assessing investment opportunities as well as how to give a real-world financial presentation.
 Students utilize state of the art tools, including the Bloomberg terminals in the Finance and Data Analytics Lab and other skills developed in the course to formulate their recommended stock ideas for the stock pitch" says Hollinshead.

-Among those present to hear pitches was Darin Young, from Seizert Captial Partners.
+Among those present to hear pitches was Darin Young, from Seizert Capital Partners.
 Young has been a panel judge for the competition since near its inception.
 He feels the skills they learned in the class are important, whether or not the students competing pursue a career in finance.

 "Skills the students learned today and throughout the class include analyzing financial statements, management, valuation, incentive structures, presenting, teamwork, and selling an idea, among others.
 Many of these skills are essential for finance careers but are helpful for other careers and personal investments as well," says Young.